 It is expected that you will attend this class on a regular basis.
 Because the majority of the lecture information in this class is derived from a variety of sources it is very important that you attend class in order to get notes.
 I realize that emergencies may arise, or you may have conflicts for some of the scheduled classes.
 In those cases, it is strongly suggested that you contact me as soon as possible in order to "catch up" on your class work.
-If you miss an announced rehearsal or performance grade session, you MUST contact me immediately.
-If you fail to contact me, you will lose one letter grade on the assignment for each day you are late.
-No exceptions!
-Under normal circumstances, the formal attendance policy for this class is as follows: You are allowed two emergency absences during the semester without overall grading penalty.
+Under normal circumstances, the formal attendance policy for this class is as follows.
+You are allowed two emergency absences during the semester without overall grading penalty.
 Upon the third absence, 3 points will be deducted from the student's final grade in the course; upon each additional absence the student's final grade will be deducted 3 more points.
-Due to the daily interactive nature of the course, upon the sixth absence the student may be automatically: 1) dropped from the course or 2) fail the course (depending on the point of the semester).
+Due to the daily interactive nature of the course, upon the sixth absence the student may be automatically.
+1) dropped from the course or 2) fail the course (depending on the point of the semester).
 Please keep up with your absences in this course.
 This is your responsibility.
 Anyone who wishes to withdraw from the class must take the responsibility to formally drop by the designated date with the Office of Admissions.